'Crazy Rich Asians' fails to click with Chinese audiences

 The film's poor performance in China contrasts sharply with its near-rapturous reception in the Chinese diaspora, especially in the U.S. where it was hailed as the first all-Asian box office smash.

-Critic Shi Hang said Chinese audiences are so constantly exposed to all-Asian productions that the casting didn't hold much novelty.
+Critic Shi Hang said Chinese audiences are so used to all-Asian productions that the casting didn't hold much novelty.

 "What the public was excited about abroad was all-Asian-faces, but, sorry, we watch all-Asian-faces every day so it is less valuable here," Shi said.